Whew, What a day!! What a month!!

 Man, oh man, it brought me right back to the 80s!!

 As a kid I loved this cereal, so I bought it to chow down on.

 Uhhhhhh, it wasn’t quite as good as I remembered (yuck!) so I decided to haul it to school and turn these sugary morsels into speech tokens for the month!

-Bonkers occurs only ocassionally in my speech room, I swear, but it definitely “happened” today.
+Bonkers occurs only ocassionally in my room, I swear, but it definitely “happened” today.

 Is your October action packed, too??

 What kind of freaky fun is going on in your speech room?